wazuh/wazuh-documentation/source/installation-guide/open-distro/all-in-one-deployment/index.rst

 The following components are installed:

-- The Wazuh server, including the Wazuh manager as a single-node cluster and the Wazuh API.
+- The Wazuh server, including the Wazuh manager as a single-node cluster, and the Wazuh API.

 - Elastic Stack, including Open Distro for Elasticsearch as a single-node cluster, as well as Filebeat, Kibana, and the Wazuh Kibana plugin.